minetest/minetest/doc/server_side_movement.md

 ## Start

-The entire system starts when the server sends the first player position and requests an "action log".
-The action log protocol / format is versioned; the server sends the highest version number of action logs that it supports, or 0 if no action log is required.
-From this point on, the client sends the action log in the highest version that it supports itself and that is less or equal to what the server supports.
-The version is always part of the action log packet.
+The entire system starts when the server sends the first player position and requests an "control log".
+The control log protocol / format is versioned; the server sends the highest version number of control logs that it supports, or 0 if no control log is required.
+From this point on, the client sends the control log in the highest version that it supports itself and that is less or equal to what the server supports.
+The version is always part of the control log packet.

 The server also sends a motion model request.
 This consists of a numeric 8-bit identifier of the model and an 8-bit version.
 Minetest currently has one motion model in one version, so these two numbers should last a while.

-## Action Log
+## Control Log

-The client starts collecting action log items.
-Whenever the client sends its position, speed and orientation, it also sends an action log.
-The action log basically consists of the controls and duration that the client uses during the `applyControl` method.
-The remaining physics calculations are *not* part of the action log.
+The client starts collecting control log items.
+Whenever the client sends its position, speed and orientation, it also sends an control log.
+The control log basically consists of the controls and duration that the client uses during the `applyControl` method.
+The remaining physics calculations are *not* part of the control log.
 The idea is that, given the same starting position, the server could use the same code and the same input as the client, and arrive at roughly the same conclusion, namely the position and speed at the beginning of the movement packet.